Embloy/Embloy-Developers/docs/core/jobs/manage_jobs.md

 Jobs have three different visibility status values:

-- `Public`: Accessible by everyone
+- `Listed`: Public and accessible by everyone

-- `Private`: Only visible to you and applicants with a request tokens for this job (e.g., when using the "Apply with Embloy" Button on your page)
+- `Unlisted`: Only visible to you and applicants with a request tokens for this job (e.g., when using the "Apply with Embloy" Button on your page)

 - `Archived`: Only visible to you

 :::info
 When creating a job, you can set its visibility.
-The default visibility for jobs created manually is `public`.
-The default visibility for jobs created automatically via Quicklink is `private` (see [here](./create_jobs.md#automatically-create-jobs-with-quicklink)).
+The default visibility for jobs created manually is `listed`.
+The default visibility for jobs created automatically via Quicklink is `unlisted` (see [here](./create_jobs.md#automatically-create-jobs-with-quicklink)).
 ::::

 ### Job activation and deactivation